IO Ninja Hardware Client

 1. Installation of ioninja-hwc

-Installing IO Ninja through our APT repository or from the *.deb package is the easiest way.
-An alternative approach is simply copying bin/ioninja-hwc from the .tar.xz package and into usr/local/bin or usr/binioninja-hwc is a self-contained executable, so one file is all you need.
-If you choose another directory, pay attention to the next paragraph.
+The easiest way to install IO Ninja is through our APT repository or using the *.deb package.
+Alternatively, you can copy the bin/ioninja-hwc file from the .tar.xz package to usr/local/bin or usr/binioninja-hwc is a self-contained executable, so one file is all you need.
+If you choose a different directory, refer to the next step.

-2. Adding ioninja-hwc to SSH PATH
+2. Adding ioninja-hwc to the SSH PATH

 $ sudo ln -s <IONINJA_ROOT_DIR>/bin/ioninja-hwc /usr/local/bin/ioninja-hwc